 Couscous, a staple

-My favorite section is hard to say.
-Basque Country was wet, but I made friends.
+My journey took me to 3 countries, Spain, France and Andorra, although it felt like 5.
+Basque country was unique to itself, with its own language, food and culture, same with Catalonia.
 Lescun to Gavarnie was magnificent and popular.
 Gavarnie to Salardu was the most epic and difficult.
 Salardu to L’Hospitalet was wild and lonely.
 L’Hospitalet to Banyuls was surprisingly beautiful, and hot towards the end.
 Weather ranged from rain to alpine snowstorms to intense Mediterranean heat, but most days this summer it was sunny and nice.

 Tania, Tristan